bursonic/driveMalta/Cars/Other type of vehicles.md

 ###4363  - CARS7.16

 You are driving in a city.
 Ahead of you a bus is at a bus stop.
-Which TWO of the following should you do?
+Which two of the following should you do?

 1. **Be prepared to give way if the bus suddenly moves off**
 2. Continue at the same speed but sound your horn as warning